 Research on JOMO (Joy of Missing Out) has only recently emerged and focuses on the impact of social media.

-However, everyone can experience JOMO in their lives by choosing when we want to skip.
+However, everyone can experience JOMO in their life by choosing the times we want to let go.
 JOMO can make us feel lighter because it helps us not care too much about other people.

 Social media exacerbates FOMO